Charlene717/CellCheck/README.md

 ## Overview
 CellCheck is a toolkit for validating single-cell analysis with visualization.
 <br> It can also be applied to other use.
 For example, it can be extended to find biomarkers or gene signatures from the database such as TCGA
-<br> You can manipulate three types of data with CellCheck: binary data, multiple discrete data, and continuous data.

 ## Required software